A Brief History

 Innumerable cultural references are made to this powerful family, with many television shows, books, songs and movies mentioning them.
 Machiavelli’s The Prince may be based on Cesare and Lucrezia.
 Even video games such as Assassin’s Creed: Brotherhood have included characters from this sordid part of history, and Buffalo Bill himself named one of his rifles after Lucrezia Borgia!
 The Three Stooges even managed to tap into the comedic value of the Borgias.

 Though they are probably not the only morally deficient papal family, the Borgias are certainly the most famous example of Church corruption.
-What other Popes and incidents can you name that rival the shenanigans of the Borgias?
+Question for students (and subscribers): What other Popes and incidents can you name that rival the shenanigans of the Borgias?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!